 The secret to these subtle stunners is preserving the distinctive fruit flavors and delicate aromas.
 Grapes are hand harvested in small lots, gently pressed, and handcrafted in the classic style of méthode champenoise for non-vintage Sonoma Brut, non-vintage Blanc de Noirs, vintage-dated Blanc de Blancs and a newly released Va de Vi.
 When the 335-acre Gloria Ferrer estate came on to the scene in 1986, in fact, sparkling wine was a new industry to the region, and this Spanish-inspired winery turned heads with its stylish setting, too.
 The winery’s sun-drenched Vista Terrace overlooks the estate vineyards, offering tastings paired with savory Spanish and local cheeses, meats, almonds and other delicacies.
 Details: 23555 Arnold Drive, Sonoma

 The hilltop estate defines “majesty,” overlooking the breathtaking beauty of Sonoma Valley and accented with its own vineyards, olive groves and wetlands.
 The Tuscan inspired architecture fits Sonoma’s lovely Mediterranean weather, and just as in Italy, there is plenty of great food to go with the great wine.
 First stop: a tasting, to discover your favorite wines.
 Second stop: the Marketplace, to pack a picnic of gourmet foods.
 The estate produces many of its own specialties, such as conserves, marinades, oils, vinegars, vinaigrettes, tapenades, glazes, honey, mustards, and pasta and pizza sauces, and many products are dashed with a delicious bit of wine.
 The patio is a wonderful place to lunch or snack, on the edge of the wetlands where more than 500 species of birds that have been spotted.
-Just added: a new Private Outlook Tasting, in a cozy cabana overlooking the wetlands – it includes a flight of reserve wines paired with locally sourced cheeses.
+Try the Private Outlook Tasting, in a cozy cabana overlooking the wetlands – it includes a flight of reserve wines paired with locally sourced cheeses.
 Details: 25200 Arnold Drive, Sonoma

 Written by Sonoma Insider Carey Sweet.